bio-phys/cadishi/doc/index.rst

 datasets use the name of the species as the label which e.g. can be the name of the chemical element in the context of MD data.

+To demonstrate how to feed data into Cadishi there is an **example code** available at ``doc/input_example.py``.
+Adapt that code to easily implement a reader for arbitrary custom data.

 For each frame read from the HDF5 file **Cadishi computes the distance histograms** between the particles for all combinations of species.
 The top-level parallelization of Cadishi is able to compute multiple frames simultaneously on all GPUs and CPUs